-Each group is asked to submit at least one CD containing all their data set in a digital form.
+Each group is asked to submit 3 copies of CD/DVD containing all their data set in a digital form.
 Students should consider either or both digital formats CD-R and DVD+/-R. (Only these formats shall be assessed.)

 The CD-ROM/DVD-ROM will also include relevant photographs (JPEG format), some data analysis, the numerical modelling and a copy of the group report (e.g. PDF format).